Shanghai's "Brooklyn" — plane-tree-lined street of vintage shops, indie cafés, and fashion boutiques.

 Distilled from Chinese-language travel notes — the practical tips most English guides miss.

-- ▸Come on a weekday late morning; weekend brunch queues at Cafe Plain and Egg Society can run long.
+- ▸Come on a weekday late morning; weekend brunch queues at RAC Coffee & Bar can stretch to two hours.

 - ▸The real shopping is just two short blocks, so do not over-budget time; treat it as part of a wider walk.